Ivans-Labs/Arma3/README.md

 Currently in development.
 ### EasyMission
-Create Arma 3 Missions Faster.
-WIP 2023
+Create Arma 3 Missions Faster using a CLI tool.

+Currently in development.

 ## Mods
 ### githubmod